awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 This section contains information about writing an SMS message\.

+1. On the **Create your message** page, do one of the following:
+   + To design and write a new message for the campaign, select **Create a new SMS message**\.
+   + To create a message that's based on an SMS template:

+     1. Select **Choose an existing SMS template**, and then select **Choose a template**\.

+     1. Browse for the template that you want to use\.
+When you select a template from the list, Amazon Pinpoint displays a preview of the active version of the template\. \(The active version is typically the version of a template that's been reviewed and approved for use, depending on your workflow\.\)

+     1. When you find the template that you want, select it, and then select **Choose template**\.

+     1. Under **Template version**, specify whether you want Amazon Pinpoint to automatically update the message to include any changes that you might make to the template before the message is sent\.
+To learn more about these options, see [Managing Versions of Message Templates](message-templates-versioning.md)\.

+     1. When you finish choosing template options for the message, skip to step 5\.

 1. For **Message type**, choose one of the following:
    + **Promotional** – Noncritical messages, such as marketing messages\.
-Amazon Pinpoint optimizes the message delivery to incur the lowest cost\.
+If you choose this option, Amazon Pinpoint optimizes delivery of the message to incur the lowest cost\.
    + **Transactional** – Critical messages that support customer transactions, such as one\-time passwords for multi\-factor authentication\.
-Amazon Pinpoint optimizes the message delivery to achieve the highest reliability\.
+If you choose this option, Amazon Pinpoint optimizes delivery of the message to achieve the highest reliability\.

    This campaign\-level setting overrides your default message type, which you set on the SMS settings page for the project\.

-1. For **Message content**, choose whether you want to **Create a new message** or **Use an existing template**\.
-If you choose to use an existing template, choose the template from the **Template** list\.

 1. For **Message**, type the message body\.
-Your text message can have up to 160 characters\.
+The message can have up to 160 characters\.

-1. \(Optional\) For **Sender ID**, type a custom ID that contains up to 11 alphanumeric characters, including at least one letter and no spaces\.
-The sender ID is displayed as the message sender on the receiving device\.
+1. \(Optional\) For **Sender ID**, enter a custom ID that contains up to 11 alphanumeric characters, including at least one letter, and no spaces\.
+The sender ID is displayed as the message sender on the recipient's device\.
 For example, you can use your business brand to make the message source easier to recognize\.

    Support for sender IDs varies by country or region\.
 For more information, see [Supported Countries and Regions \(SMS Channel\)](channels-sms-countries.md)\.